digitallawyer/openlegaldictionary/_definitions/river.md

 title: River
 permalink: "/definitions/river.html"
-body: A natural stream of water, of greater volume than a creek or rivulet, flowing ln a more or less permanent bed or chan-nel, between defined banks or walls, with a current which may either be continuous in one direction or affected by the ebb and flow of the tide.
+body: A natural stream of water, of greater volume than a creek or rivulet, flowing in a more or less permanent bed or chan-nel, between defined banks or walls, with a current which may either be continuous in one direction or affected by the ebb and flow of the tide.
 See Howard v.
 Ingersoll, 13 How.
 391,14 L. Ed.
 189; Alabama
   v.
 Georgia, 23 How.
 513, 16 L. Ed.
 556; The Garden City (D. C.) 26 Fed.
 772; Berlin